Categorical properties and homological conjectures for bounded extensions of algebras: Bounded extensions

+We could produce many examples following the spirit of the above result. \begin{Exam} Let $B$ be a finite dimensional algebra.
+Let ${}_BU$ and $V_B$ be two modules of finite projective dimension, but not projective.
+Put $M=U\ot_\bfk V$.
+Then the trivial extension $B\subset A=B\ltimes M$ is a bounded extension if and only if $\Tor^B_i(V, U)=0, \forall i\geq 0$. \end{Exam}

+In order to give more examples, let us recall basic notations about quivers and their representations.

 Let $Q=(Q_0,Q_1)$ be a quiver with $Q_0$ the set of vertices and $Q_1$ the set of arrows between vertices.
 The source and target of an arrow $\alpha\in Q_1$ are denoted by $s(\alpha)$ and $t(\alpha)$, respectively.
 Note that the composition of two arrows $\alpha,\beta\in Q_1$ is written as $\beta\alpha$, where $\alpha$ comes first and then $\beta$ follows.
-Suppose that $Q$ is a finite acyclic quiver, that is, a quiver with finitely many vertices and finitely many arrows without loops and oriented cycles.
+Suppose that $Q$ is a finite acyclic quiver, that is, a quiver with finitely many vertices and finitely many arrows without loops or oriented cycles.
 Then the path algebra $\bfk Q$ of $Q$ is a finite dimensional $\bfk$-algebra of global dimension $1$.
-As usual, let $e_i$ be the primitive idempotent element in $\bfk Q$ corresponding to the vertex $i\in Q_0$, and let $S(i)$ and $T(i)$ stand for the simple left $B$-module and the simple right $B$-module corresponding to the vertex $i\in Q_0$, respectively. \begin{Prop} Let $B=\bfk Q$ be a finite quiver algebra without oriented cycle and $u\neq v\in Q_0$.
-Define $M:=S(u)\otimes_{\bfk} T(v) $ and let $A:=B\ltimes M$ be the trivial extension of $B$ by $M$.
-Suppose that there are arrows originating from $u$ and arrows terminating at $v$.
-If there doesn't exist paths from $u$ to $v$, then $B\subset A$ is a bounded extension with $_BM\not\in \pmodcat{B}$ and $M_B\not\in \pmodcat{B^{\rm op}}$. \end{Prop} \begin{proof} It is clear that $A/B=M$.
-Since the algebra $B$ has finite global dimension, then $B^e$ also have it and the $B$-$B$-bimodules are of finite projective dimension, in particular $M$ is of finite projective dimension as a $B$-$B$-bimodule.
-Moreover, it follows from $u\neq v$ that $T(v)\otimes_BS(u)=0$ and then $M\otimes_BM=0$.
-Thus $M$ is $B$-tensor nilpotent as a $B^e$-module.
-Let
+As usual, let $e_i$ be the primitive idempotent element in $\bfk Q$ corresponding to the vertex $i\in Q_0$, and let $S(i)$ and $T(i)$ stand for the simple left $B$-module and the simple right $B$-module corresponding to the vertex $i\in Q_0$, respectively.